AlexFolland/turbo/README.md

 # turbo

 This is a Windows tool with custom hard-coded keyboard macros for Worms Armageddon.
 However, it works for anything, as it simply sends keyboard input with precise timing at a target frame rate.
 In the case of WA, that frame rate is 50Hz.
-The target frame rate can be edited at the top of the code and the program rebuilt easily with GCC.
+The target frame rate can be edited at the top of the code and the program rebuilt easily with GCC from msys2's mingw-w64.
+The GCC command to build it is ```g++ -O0 -o turbo.exe turbo.cpp```.

 ## Usage